Visual

 Illustration

 Our illustrations bring a friendly and informative dimension to the Fannie Mae brand.
-They help us to clearly deliver our messages, with the ability to convey complex information in a bright, clean, approachable look.
-We categorize our three illustrative styles as: flat geometric, pictographic, and iconographic.
+They help us clearly deliver our messages and convey complex information with a bright, clean, approachable look.
+Our illustrations include scenic, iconic, and shape/pattern styles.

 Props